Skip to contents

 Diabetes type is classified as either T1D or T2D based on patterns of purchases of insulin drugs (including analogues) and hospital primary diagnoses of T1D and T2D.

-1. Must have purchased only insulin drugs and never any other type of glucose-lowering drugs, and have at least one diagnosis of T1D
+1. Must only have recorded purchases of insulin drugs and never any other type of glucose-lowering drugs, and have at least one primary diagnosis of T1D from a medical specialty hospital department.

-2. Must have a majority of T1D diagnoses from endocrinological departments (or from other medical departments, in the absence of contacts to endocrinological departments), and a purchase of insulin within 180 days after onset of diabetes, with insulin contributing at least two thirds of all defined daily doses of glucose-lowering drugs purchased.
+2. Must have a majority of T1D diagnoses from endocrinology departments (or from other medical specialty departments, in the absence of contacts to endocrinology departments), and a purchase of insulin within 180 days of their initial glucose-lowering drug purchase, with insulin contributing at least two thirds of all defined daily doses of glucose-lowering drugs purchased.

 Classifying type 2 diabetes